sophiagavrila/credit-microservices/phase4/README.md

 <br>

-3. Run `docker compose up` > go to `localhost:8070` to view the 2 Accounts instances on Erueka
+3. Run `docker compose up` > go to `localhost:8070` to view the 2 Accounts instances on Eureka

 4. *You will notice that your system is significant;y slower - you can go ahead and revert all the changes in your `docker-compose.yml` file so we're only running one instance.*